This delicious coffee drink combines homemade cold brew coffee and homemade sweet cream cold foam, with a sprinkle of sea salt! Absolute pour-fection!

 Cold brew coffee is made by combining coarsely ground coffee and water and letting it steep in the fridge overnight.
 It's then strained of grounds and stored in the fridge until ready to use.

 To make the cold brew coffee concentrate at home:

 - Coarsely grind some coffee beans.
 (This step isn’t totally necessary, but I think it makes a big difference!
 Obviously, you can use coffee that’s already been ground from the store.
 But, by grinding it at home you’re not only controlling how coarse the beans are, but you’re also ensuring the coffee is as fresh as possible.)

 - Mix with water.
 Obeying the 1:1 ratio.
 That means, for every 1 ounce of coffee grounds, use 1 cup of water.
 I find that 6 ounces of freshly ground coffee and 6 cups of cold water create the perfect amount of cold brew to last the week (about 5 cups after brewing).

 - Let steep.
 For at least 12 hours, up to 20.
 It just sits in the fridge getting all perfect and you don’t have to do a thing.

 - Strain the coffee.
-Place a fine mesh strainer over a large 8-cup measure.
+Place a fine mesh strainer over an 8-cup measuring cup.
 Slowly pour the coffee into the strainer and allow the grounds to be filtered out.
 Discard the grounds.
 Rinse out the jar that the coffee was brewed in.
 Then, pour the cold brew back into the clean jar.
 You can either leave the cold brew like this or…

 - Strain the coffee a second time.
 Place a piece of cheesecloth inside of the strainer, setting it over the measuring cup again.
 Pour the filtered cold brew back into the strainer a second time.
 This ensures a very smooth coffee that is free of even tiny coffee grounds.